gianluqqa/booker-mini-eccomerce/backend/test/modules/users/automated/documentation/register-user-auto-doc.md

 - New users can successfully register with valid data
 - The system properly validates input data and rejects invalid information
 - Database operations are performed correctly
+- Users can be registered with specific roles (e.g., admin)
 - API responses follow HTTP standards
 - Error handling works as expected for various edge cases